Everyday Healthy Recipes

 • Preparation: To save time prepare the sauce while the pasta is cooking.

 • Pasta: Fusilli, penne or macaroni would all work well in this recipe.
-Ensure the pasta is only half cooked before combining with the other ingredients.
-Remember to reserve the water from cooking the pasta (300 ml).
+Ensure the pasta is only partly cooked (al dente) before combining with the other ingredients.

 • Best served immediately.